-Data analysis can only do so much to predict the future, however.
+However, data analysis can only do so much to predict the future.
 While understanding that the past can serve as a good foundation for pointing a company in the right direction, the path that is taken will have twists and turns that could not be predicted by the company’s historical data.
-Even one unexpected turn that is not prepared for could be harmful to the success of a company and hamper its ability to reach its goals.
+Even one unexpected turn or scenario that is not prepared for could be harmful to the success of a company and hamper its ability to reach its goals.

 What is What-If Scenario Planning?

 Let’s start with what is a what-if scenario?
 A what-if scenario is basically a possibility that might occur if certain changes are made or happen.
 For instance if we change the price of product X, what will happen to revenue.

 What-if scenario planning is just like it sounds – it’s a means of evaluating potential outcomes based on what might happen.
 It gives an organization the power to understand how variables might affect business goals and to plan for those eventualities.

 Deliver Budget vs. Actuals, Cash Flow Management, and Scenario Planning

 Download our forecasting toolkit to learn how intelligent forecasting increases efficiency for your business.

 There are many ways in which you can perform what-if scenario analyses, giving you varying degrees of information.
 For instance, taking the extremes of a variable to see what the most dramatic financial impacts would be is one type of scenario.
 If you wanted to understand how poor sales vs. incredible sales would mean for the growth of a given product, you could plug in the lowest level of revenue and the highest for the product and see what results from each scenario.